Beniaminexe/Cartofia-game/README_WEB.md

 python tools/convert_levels.py

 # Build using pgbag (include img assets and level json files)
-pgbag -t web -o dist/web main.py --add-file img/* --add-file level*.json
+pygbag -t web -o dist/web main.py --add-file img/* --add-file level*.json

 # Serve the dist/web directory using a static file server
 # On Windows you can use 'python -m http.server' in that folder